nixworks/public/news/2018/01/12/nepalese-authorities-stated-that-they-are-discussing-their-response-to-trump-s-recent-comment-which-referred-to-their-country-among-other.md

 ### [2018-01-12](/news/2018/01/12/index.md)

 # Nepalese authorities stated that they are "discussing their response" to Trump's recent comment which referred to their country (among others) as a "shithole".
-Botswana also summoned their US ambassador to "express its displeasure".
+Botswana summoned their US ambassador, asking for clarification and expressed their concerns.